Skip to main content Skip to footer

 In Scrum, the primary metric is velocity, which measures the amount of work a team completes in a sprint.
 It helps teams understand how much work they can achieve in a given time frame, enabling more accurate planning and forecasting.

-Kanban vs. Scrum: Modifications and changes
+Kanban vs. Scrum: Project flexibility

 In Kanban, teams can make changes at any time mid-project to allow for continuous improvement.
 It’s a more adaptable and less rigid approach to managing modifications and changes.